annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

 Now, we just have to `cat` the contents of this file and prepend them whenever we want to run the `start` command of a `distillery` release.

-A way to automate that is by writing a Custom Distillery Command, `env`.
+A way to automate that is by writing a custom `distillery` command, `env`.

 `Akd.Init.Distillery` hook call accepts a `template` option, which takes a path to a distillery config's template file.
 This allows us to customize the use